tarwn/lessthandot-hugo/blogs/content/posts/2011-02-08-how-to-unpivot-and-pivot.md

   - unpivot

 ---
 Pivoting and Unpivoting data has been one of the parts of tsql that has been eluding my grasp for a while now.
-I’ve seen plenty of examples for both of these, but none of those examples really helped me in understanding exactly what’s going on.
+I've seen plenty of examples for both of these, but none of those examples really helped me in understanding exactly what's going on.
 We have a wiki article for each here on LTD, [Pivot][1] and [Unpivot][2],

-but again these don’t tell me a whole lot about what’s going on, just the before and after pictures.
+but again these don't tell me a whole lot about what's going on, just the before and after pictures.
 Well, I was messing around with the unpivot code the other day, and how it worked finally dawned on me.
 So, I would like to share what I learned.

 At my part time job, we were working on a Workforce Availability study.
 As part of the study, we hired out to a phone survey company.
 We created a survey script for their callers and gave it to them.
 The company made a lot of phone calls and when all was said and done they provided us with a spreadsheet of the answers.
 Needless to say this spreadsheet was in no way normalized for data import.
 It looked a something like this: